YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Although you do not have to establish the criteria for your journaling process at this point, it is efficient to do so, even if you are not entirely sure you will use journaling.
 The options available for -JOURNAL set up the environment, so it is ready for you to enable with MUPIP SET -JOURNAL.
 You can also change or add any of the established options at that time.

-For more information about journaling, see Chapter 6: “YottaDB Journaling”.
+For more information about journaling, see `Chapter 6: “YottaDB Journaling” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 The journal-option-list includes: